Condition inspection before work starts

-We inspect corrosion, fixings, flashings, drainage, and substrate condition before recommending restoration.
+We inspect rust, fixings, flashings, drainage, and overall roof condition before recommending restoration.

-Where the roof structure is still sound, restoration can improve appearance, fix wear issues, and extend service life without jumping straight to full replacement.
+If the roof is worn but still serviceable, restoration can fix trouble spots, improve presentation, and extend the life of the roof without full replacement.

 Metal roof restoration

-We inspect corrosion, fixings, flashings, drainage, and substrate condition before recommending restoration.
+We inspect rust, fixings, flashings, drainage, and overall roof condition before recommending restoration.

-A well-restored roof can improve the look of the property and extend the useful life of the existing system.
+A well-restored roof can look far cleaner, perform better, and give you more life out of the existing system.

 How We Work